 Families can opt-in to the Device Protection Plan by logging into A-HConnect, and selecting "My Student Information," and "Fees."
 Parents must select or decline coverage under the Device Protection Plan.

 The plan cost is $20 per student or $60 per family per school year.

-If the student qualifies for reduced priced meals, the cost of the Protection Plan will be reduced to $10 ($30 for families).
+If the student qualifies for reduced priced meals, the cost of the Protection Plan will be reduced to $10 per student ($30 for families) per school year.

 If the student qualifies for free school meals, the cost of the Protection Plan will be reduced to $0.